Thinking is Computation

 These arguments are not valid.
 In each case, it is possible for the premise to be true and for the conclusion to be false.
 This is possible because it is possible that the subject (Tom) formed the belief in an unacceptable way.
 Not all beliefs are knowledge.
 Knowledge requires that that the subject be a special position in respect to the proposition and that the proposition be true.

-Suppose, for example, that someone is considering whether to bring an umbrella when he goes out for the day.
+Here is an example that suggest belief is what matters.
+Suppose that someone is considering whether to bring an umbrella when he goes out for the day.
 To decide, he looks out the window.
 It looks cloudy to him, so he decides to bring the umbrella.
 In fact, it is not cloudy.
 The window is cleverly painted so that it looks like it is cloudy.
 In this case, since knowledge entails truth, the agent does not know that it is cloudy outside.
 He only thinks he knows.
 What epistemic state does he bring to bear in making the decision to take the umbrella?
 The answer, it seems, is belief.

 This suggests that the "knowledge base" (KB) in an intelligent agent really consists in propositions the agent believes, not necessarily propositions he knows.
 (For some discussion of knowledge and its analysis, see The Analysis of Knowledge in the Stanford Encyclopedia of Philosophy.)
 This, at any rate, will be our tentative assumption in this course.